 And let’s not forget about the beer.
 They have options for all beer drinkers and alcohol consumers alike.
 They have a long list of hard alcohol drinks along with options for ciders.

 With fall quickly approaching, you know the dark beers are coming out of hiding and into the taps of Town Hall Station.
 Date night in Edina could start or end here, or enjoy a few drinks and food with friends and family on the patio on a crisp fall afternoon.

 10. Walnut Ridge Park

 If you haven’t noticed yet, Edina is filled with many beautiful parks and areas to be outside!
 Although Edina is considered a metropolis, the city takes pride in including outdoor spaces placed around various areas of the town.

 Walnut Ridge includes open fields in the 44-acre park area.
 These are available for rent if you were looking to host a barbeque, or have a large gathering (socially distanced of course), with friends and family.

-This short trail encompasses Walnut Ridge’s pond that has an impressive number of wildlife species.
+This lovely green space and short trail encompass Walnut Ridge’s pond which has an impressive number of wildlife species.
 The pond is a great place for wildlife photography.

-See Related: Photography spots in Minneapolis
+See Related: Indoor Activities in Minnesota

 This swimming pool is kept at a constant temperature all summer long, for ideal practice conditions.
 Attached are both one and three-meter diving boards to practice diving skills.